Sleep Apnea 101

 Take control of your sleep

-A custom oral appliance is an alternative to a CPAP machine for treating sleep apnea.
+Oral appliance therapy is an alternative to a CPAP machine for treating sleep apnea.
 It improves sleep by keeping the airway open, allowing for easy breathing and avoiding interruption of sleep.
 It’s a more comfortable and convenient option as it’s customized to fit your mouth.
 Most insurance covers the cost and it takes 3-5 weeks to make the appliance.

 Find out which one is right for you